seanmpuckett/sai-bloom/src/saibloom.md

 ### Autoconfiguration

-You can also autoconfigure the filter if you give it an estimated number of items and an allowed failure rate.
+You can also autoconfigure the filter by initializing it with an estimated number of items and an allowed failure rate.

 Pass in an object with these attributes:

 - __size__: approximate number of items you'd like to store
 - __rate__: minimum acceptable rate of failure, as a decimal fraction (e.g. 5% = 0.05).